 resisting Japanese encroachments.

 coveted raw materials from and access to markets within China,

 while Britain under the Chamberlain government briefly considered

 recognizing Manchukuo as a way to stabilize east Asia.
 The Roosevelt

-administration sent mixed signals: The Tydings-McDuffy Act of 1934 promised
+administration sent mixed signals: The Tydings-McDuffy Act of 1934

-supported the Vinson-Trammell Act of 1934 authorizing naval
+Vinson-Trammell Act of 1934 authorizing naval construction up to

-China's silver reserves that China was forced off the silver standard,
+that China was forced off the silver standard, with serious

 The most serious opposition to Japanese encroachments on China

 during the Truce came from Russia.
 In July 1934 the 7th Comintern

 Conference at Moscow called for a global struggle, a Popular